 |Attorneys from these states cannot be Admitted Without Examination in South Dakota|

-South Dakota’s Bar Reciprocity List was obtained via public records request.
+South Dakota’s Bar Reciprocity List was obtained via public records request several years ago.
 The list allows South Dakota attorneys “substantially similar admission without examination.”
-The map above identifies the jurisdiction with which South Dakota has bar reciprocity.
+The map above identifies the jurisdiction with which South Dakota has bar reciprocity according to that list.
+Attorneys from other jurisdictions should contact the South Dakota Board of Bar Examiners to determine if they are admitted in a reciprocal state.

 South Dakota’s additional reciprocity requirements include: